TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 Deletes a specified object.

 > [Note]
-> When deleting an object that was uploaded in multiple parts, you need to delete all segmented data.
-If you delete only the manifest, the segment objects remain in place and you may be charged for them.
+> When deleting a multipart-uploaded object, you need to delete all segment data.
+If you delete only the manifest object, the segment objects might be kept intact and you might be charged for them.

 ```
 DELETE   /v1/{Account}/{Container}/{Object}